 Unlike other smart trainers that have electronic resistance and measure power based on the resistance applied, the StagesBike SB20 has individual power sensors on both crank arms in addition to the electronic resistance unit.

 - Left: Left-crank power meter

-- SB20: This is where the StagesBike internal computer is, inside the phone holder.
+- SB20: The StagesBike internal computer is inside the phone holder.
 It connects to all your apps, allows you to control the flywheel, and connects to the power meters.

 With power meter firmware ver.
-1.6.8, we introduced an automatic zero reset, so you don't have to do it.
-However, in some cases, it is still best to zero reset your power meters before every ride.
+1.6.8, we introduced an automatic zero reset so that it is not necessary to zero reset your power meters every ride, however, some may find they prefer to do a quick zero reset before every ride.